 Facebook has been etched into our personal life that one might find it unimaginable not to access facebook.com in a day.

-With the social media giant firmly entrenched into our daily lifestyle, we’ve already found a digital diary to record our life story, from simple life events to major milestones.
-At the same time these events are also broadcast for everyone to see.
+With the social media giant firmly entrenched into our daily lifestyle, we’ve already found a digital diary to record our life story, from simple life events to significant milestones.
+At the same time, these events are also broadcast for everyone to see.
 A new pair of shoes.
-A first glimpse of snow.
+The first glimpse of snow.
 Wedding day.
 Baby’s first words.

 A study jointly conducted by two German universities found that there is rampant envy on Facebook, which now has over one billion users, making it the biggest platform to compare social lives online.